Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Name Change Documentation (if applicable)

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Baccalaureate Social Worker (LBSW) as defined under Virginia Requirements for licensure by examination as an LBSW 18VAC140-20-51 and Education requirements for an LBSW 18VAC140-20-60 (click on Regulations Governing the Practice of Social Work).
-Please review and complete the Application for LBSW Licensure for the state of Virginia (For technical tips on how to use the online application system, download the Online Application Guide – LBSW by Exam section).
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Baccalaureate Social Worker (LBSW) as defined by the Commonwealth of Virginia.
+Please review and complete the Application for LBSW Licensure for the Commonwealth of Virginia (For technical tips on how to use the online application system, download the Online Application Guide – LBSW by Exam section).

 Virginia Board of Social Work